wwliao/hprc_release2_variant_calling/README.md

 In addition to per-caller variant callsets, we generated **merged callsets** for each sample by integrating results from multiple callers.

-These merged callsets provide a more comprehensive representation of variants by combining evidence across methods.
+These merged callsets provide a more comprehensive set of variants by combining evidence across methods.
 The detailed methodology for constructing merged callsets is described in [a separate repository](https://github.com/wwliao/hprc_release2_graph_variant_benchmarking).

 An index of merged callsets is provided in the [Index Files](#index-files) section.